thirumurthis/Learnings/algorithm/tree_notes.md

 Usage of Tree traversal:
   - Traversal (pre-order and post-order) is used in mathematical evaluation
-  - used in runtime behavioud of in compiler. like step 1 should operate before step 2, where the operation is stored as tree.
+  - used in runtime behaviour of in compiler. like step 1 should operate before step 2, where the operation is stored as tree.

  Program:
    Try to get list of words from the user and sort using binary tree.